If you encounter the error message "cpaneluser_database is marked as crashed and needs to be repaired," it can be easily resolved through cPanel.

 STEP 1: Log in to cPanel.

-There are two methods to log into your cPanel.
+There are three methods to log into your cPanel.

 - Method 1: Log in to your cPanel directly.